rust-lang/surveys/surveys/notes/survey-platforms.md

 * Native management of RTL text
 * Requires Business ($55/mo.
 Individual; $39/user/mo.
 Team [2 minimum])/Enterprise ($89/mo.
 Individual; $69/user/mo.
 Team) level subscription
   * Both for the translations and for the logic required for the Rust survey
+* As of 2021-09 works in China reliably (seemingly due to not being blocked and using Irish IP addresses which won't be mistaken for VPN IP addresses).

 ### SurveyMonkey (surveymonkey.com)